dehydrated-io/dehydrated/README.md

 - Renewal if a certificate is about to expire or SAN (subdomains) changed
 - Certificate revocation

+If you want to import existing keys from the official letsencrypt client have a look at [Import from official letsencrypt client](https://github.com/lukas2511/letsencrypt.sh/wiki/Import-from-official-letsencrypt-client).

 Please keep in mind that this software and even the acme-protocol are relatively young and may still have some unresolved issues.
 Feel free to report any issues you find with this script or contribute by submitting a pullrequest.